097115/pyonji-emersion/README.md

   on-disk.
 No need to manually pass `-v2` when sending a new version.
 Your cover letter is not lost if the network is flaky.

+# Usage

+Create a branch, commit changes, and then type `pyonji`. pyonji will ask for your e-mail address and password the first time it's used, and will then display an interface to submit your patches.

 # License

 GPLv3 only, see LICENSE.